Complex dynamics in adaptive phase oscillator networks: Acknowledgements

 \section{Acknowledgements}

 We thank M.P.
-Sørensen, C. Bick, S. Yanchuk and for useful discussions and comments throughout this study, and C. Bick for further helpful correspondence.
+Sørensen, C. Bick, S. Yanchuk, and R. Cestnik for useful discussions and comments throughout this study.
 We acknowledge the DTU International Graduate School for support via the EU-COFUND project ``Synchronization in Co-Evolutionary Network Dynamics (SEND)''.